MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 ### **typeId**
 `read-only typeId: string;`

 Unique identifier of the type of the entity - for example, 'minecraft:skeleton'.
+This property is accessible even if [*@minecraft/server.Entity.isValid*](../../minecraft/server/Entity.md#isvalid) is false.

 Type: *string*